tsmith512/blogpost-email/README.md

 ```

 _Gotchas:_ That `AND (-is:starred)` at the end of the search string doesn't
 always work.
-Sometimes starred items are archived.
-But we have a way to fix that:
+Sometimes threads with starred messages are archived anyway.
+But
+there is a way to fix that:

 ``` js
   var threads = GmailApp.search('-in:inbox is:starred');